2024 Indian general election: Electoral Bonds

-Controversial statements

-Before and during the election, several political leaders made controversial political comments.
-In September 2023, DMK leader Udhayanidhi Stalin was criticised for stating that Sanatana Dharma should not merely be opposed but must be eradicated, claiming that it opposes social justice and equality, and compared the Sanatana Dharma with malaria and dengue.
-In February 2024, Congress leader BK Hariprasad commented that Pakistan is an enemy for the Bharatiya Janata Party, but not them, which were heavily condemned by BJP leaders.

 Party campaigns

 Bharatiya Janata Party

 The national executive meeting of the BJP held on 16 and 17 January 2023 saw the party reaffirm its faith in Prime Minister Narendra Modi and extend the tenure of BJP national president J. P. Nadda.

 Charting out the BJP's strategy for the upcoming polls, Modi said in a speech to party workers that they should reach out to every section of society, including the marginalised and minority communities, "without electoral considerations".

 Following the 2023 Legislative Assembly elections, Modi debuted the slogan "Modi Ki Guarantee" for the 2024 polls.
 Another slogan used was Abki Baar 400 Paar (This Time Surpassing 400), referring to the party's goal of winning more than 400 out of 543 seats in the Lok Sabha.
 Having been used by the BJP in previous elections, including the 2019 general election with some changes, election analysts have said that the path for the BJP to achieve this goal will likely be by winning more seats in the south of India than in previous elections.

 The party held political rallies in multiple states with national leadership including Modi, BJP President J. P. Nadda and Amit Shah campaigning actively.

 During a campaign rally, Uttar Pradesh chief minister Yogi Adityanath described the election as a contest between "devotees of Ram" and "anti-Ram forces" and urged voters to select the former.
 Modi also accused the opposition of plotting to raze the Ram Temple once they were in power.